s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 The example function `multiply` from above seems a bit restrictive as it only allows for the usage of `Int`s. `Int`s are obviously not the only type which can be multiplied.
 Haskell has a way to express this fact: type classes.
-We can express the type class `Multiplicable a` that encapsulates the contract of `multiply` on some type `a` as
+We can express a type class `Multiplicable a` that encapsulates the contract of `multiply` on some type `a` as

 ~~~~{.haskell